CPFO: Planning and Budgeting Practice Test

 - Performance Metrics: Using data to measure the efficiency and effectiveness of programs.

-- Variance Analysis: Identifying and analyzing deviations between budgeted and actual figures.
+- Variance Analysis: Identifying and analyzing deviations between budgeted and real figures.

 - Trend Analysis: Examining historical data to predict future budgetary needs.

-- Variance Analysis: Comparing budgeted amounts to actual results to identify discrepancies.
+- Variance Analysis: Comparing budgeted amounts to real results to identify discrepancies.

 - Cost-Benefit Analysis: Evaluating the costs versus benefits of a proposed initiative.